 Do I need to make reservations to visit the Museum?
 No. Reservations are not required to visit the Museum or for teacher-guided tours.
 However, reservations are required for private tours and school tours.
-Please see Tours in our Education section for more information.
+Please visit our Learn section for more information.

 I need directions to the Museum.
 The Norton Simon Museum is located at 411 W. Colorado Blvd. in Pasadena, California, on the corner of Orange Grove and Colorado Boulevard at the intersection of the Foothill (210) and Ventura (134) freeway.
-For Directions, please see Directions & Parking.
+For Directions, please see Getting Here.

 Are tours available?
 Yes.
-The Norton Simon Museum offers several tours including Audio Tours, Friday Evening Public Tours, Private Tours, Exhibition Tours, and School Tours.
-Additionally, there are Family Days - interactive tours for Children and Families.
-For more information, please see in the Education section or visit our Special Events section.
+The Norton Simon Museum offers several tours including Audio Tours, Public Tours, Private Tours, and School Tours.
+For more information, please visit our Learn section.

 How do I make arrangements to bring in a large group?
-No special arrangements are needed to bring in large groups, however arrangements are necessary for school and youth groups, please see School Tours in the Education section.
+No special arrangements are needed to bring in large groups, however arrangements are necessary for school and youth groups.
+Please see School Tours in the Learn section.

 May I bring food into the Museum or gardens?
 No, we do not allow patrons to bring food and drink to the Museum.
-You may purchase light refreshments during your visit and enjoy them in our garden.
+You may purchase and enjoy refreshments in our Garden Café.
 No food or beverages are allowed in the galleries.

 Is the Sculpture Garden open during the winter?
 Yes, the Sculpture Garden is open year-round.
 However, during heavy rains, the garden is closed.
 Sections of the garden can remain closed for several days following rains.

 May I bring my pet on to the Museum grounds?
 No, pets are not allowed on the Museum grounds.
 Service animals that are specially trained to assist disabled persons are allowed.